Skip to content

 Electrical systems are pretty interesting.
-They generate, transfer, and consume electric energy for our own needs in the industrial, transportation, and residential sectors.
-Considering electric energy generation, and excluding solar-powered plants which are still a minority, the rest of the electricity is obtained with generators, which are electric machines.
-Looking at the energy consumption side, almost half of the global electricity is consumed by electric motors, which are also electric machines.
-So all in all, electric machines are (and have been for a long time) a key element in our electrical systems.
+They generate, transfer, and convert electric energy in other forms of energy for our own needs in the industrial, transportation, and residential sectors.
+Considering electric energy generation, and excluding solar-powered plants, which are still a minority, the rest of the electricity is obtained from generators, which are electric machines.
+Looking at energy consumption, almost half of the global electricity is consumed by electric motors, which are also electric machines.
+So, all in all, electric machines are (and have been for a long time) a key element in our electrical systems.

-In the electric machines and drives (EMD) team, we search, analyze, and develop concepts and technologies aimed at enabling energy savings, improving dynamics, and reducing operational and maintenance costs of electric machinery, through their design and control.
+In the electric machines and drives (EMD) team, we search, analyze, and develop concepts and technologies to enable energy savings, improve dynamics, and reduce electric machinery’s operational and maintenance costs, through their design and control.
 We perform theoretical analysis as well as experimental evaluation in our laboratory.
-We collaborate with a wide range of industrial and academic actors and are always interested in establishing new, collaborative initiatives.
+We collaborate with various industrial and academic actors and are always interested in establishing new collaborative initiatives.

 Our perception of the future